tai-phamduc/server/postman/INSTRUCTIONS.md

 4. Click "Upload Files" and select the collection JSON file
 5. Click "Import"

-### Setting Up Environments
+To import the environment:

-After importing the environment files:
+1. Follow the same steps as above but select the `Movie_Booking_API_Environment.json` file
-1. In the top right corner of Postman, click the environment dropdown
+2. After importing, in the top right corner of Postman, click the environment dropdown
-2. Select the appropriate environment (e.g., "Movie API Environment")
+3. Select "Movie Booking API Environment"

 ## Authentication